 Escape to the FARMACY: A dream in the making.

 When one reaches a certain age, they usually stop working, take up hobbies or causes and travel.
 I recently watched a vlog interview of a young writer and her B&B host.
 They spoke of an older woman who started a vineyard at the age of 80.
 I was inspired because I had always had a dream, but I was feeling a bit inadequate having failed to implement it.
 I am still working part time as a holistic wellness practitioner at the age of 68.
 Most of my clients recover and then I need new clients to maintain an income.
 In this day and age of instant internet information, social media, and the marketing savvy of the youth; the wisdom and experience of the elders and use of unprocessed herbs, is seldom the ‘go to’ that it was in previous decades.
 I have experienced and seen incredible recovery in clients based on nutritional therapy, botanical detoxification therapy, energy therapies, art therapy and body, mind and spirit mindfulness therapies.

 My desire to share and educate about the healing power of plants, and my Dutch roots, are itching to get back to the bounty of the earth that my grandparents immersed themselves in as farmers when they, and my family, immigrated to Canada in the early 50’s.
-My farmacy garden plot and apothecary shed will be a working culmination of ideas, expertise, medicinal plants and healing therapies from ‘God’s Farmacy’ advocates of the past.
-In the midst of these challenging times, the brutal reality that alternative healing strategies may also be needed to protect and save lives, makes my quest to get started even more fervent.
+My farmacy garden plots, apothecary and holistic counselling are a working culmination of ideas, expertise, medicinal plants and healing therapies from ‘God’s Farmacy’ advocates of the past.
+In the midst of these challenging times, the brutal reality that alternative healing strategies may also be needed to protect and save lives, makes my quest even more fervent.

 “Care for your garden that was planted by the gift of God, and be on your guard that its herbs do not wither.”
 Hildegard von Bingen